londondev77/Home-Assistant-Thermostat-booster/README.md

 ## Features

 - Fast temporary heat boost (or reduction) without touching your normal schedule setup (if you have one).
+- Can boost one or multiple thermostats either using an absolute temperature or an offset (the included multiple thermostats card only uses an offset but absolute can still be done with the service).
 - Automatic return to scheduled control or previous target temperature when boost ends.
 - Functionality to set certain thermostats to Call for Heat.
 An aggregate binary sensor can be used in automations to fire the boiler if your setup allows this.
 I'm not actually using this but I have tested that the feature works as intended.
 - Resilience during Home Assistant restarts or short outages.